-\subsubsection{Sub-goal Definition with PDDL language}
+\subsection{Sub-goal Definition with PDDL language}

-Habitat environment \cite{puig2023habitat} have already integrated a PDDL \citep{McDermott1998PDDLthePD} system for composite task definition and goal evaluation in simulation.
+Habitat environment \cite{puig2023habitat} has already integrated a PDDL system \citep{McDermott1998PDDLthePD} for the definition of composite tasks and the evaluation of the objectives in simulation.
 The goal of a complex task can be defined by a composite logical expression with primitive predicates and logical operators.
-Based on the PDDL system, we take the following primitive predicates as the sub-goals in evaluation: 1) \textbf{Robot\_At\_Object:} This is the first stage in every tasks, robot need to firstly navigate to the nearest navigable points to target objects and then execute the following actions like detect or pick.
-2) \textbf{Robot\_At\_Receptacle:} This is the another type of navigation sub-goal for long-horizon tasks like rearrangement ,for which robots need to navigate to the receptacles before placing objects on the recepcles to complete the final goals of rearrangement.
-3) \textbf{Object\_At\_Receptacle:} This is the final goals of rearrangement tasks.
-Sometimes robots may be assigned to pick and place the objects beyond their reach, which means it is not enough to just count whether robots can navigate to objects or receptacles.
-We add this sub-goal to test the ability to reason long-horizon task further explain which robot tend to fail in specific tasks.
-4) \textbf{Robot\_Detect\_Object:} This is for specific for perception tasks, aiming to judge how well the system perform in detcting objects.
+Based on the PDDL system, we take the following primitive predicates as the sub-goals in evaluation: 1) \textbf{Robot\_At\_Object:} This is the first stage in every task, in which the robot needs to firstly navigate to the nearest navigable points to target objects and then execute the following actions like detect or pick.
+2) \textbf{Robot\_At\_Receptacle:} This is another type of navigation sub-goal for long-horizon tasks like rearrangement ,for which robots need to navigate to the receptacles before placing objects on the recepcles to complete the final goals of rearrangement.
+3) \textbf{Object\_At\_Receptacle:} This is the final goal of the rearrangement tasks.
+Sometimes robots may be assigned to pick and place objects beyond their reach, which means that it is not enough to just count whether robots can navigate to objects or receptacles.
+We add this sub-goal to test the ability to reason long-horizon tasks further explain which robot tend to fail in specific tasks.
+4) \textbf{Robot\_Detect\_Object:} This is for specific perception tasks, aiming to judge how well the system performs in detecting objects.

-\subsubsection{Episode generation and verification}
+\subsection{Episode generation and verification}